 The mission of the Federation of Gay Games is to promote equality, diversity and inclusion through sport and culture.

 The Gay Games is built upon the core principles of Participation, Inclusion, and Personal Best™.
 Based on these values, since 1982, the Gay Games have brought together people from all over the world, with diversity, respect, equality, solidarity, and sharing.
 The Gay Games is open to all, young or old, athlete or artist, experienced or novice, gay or straight.

 It is a fundamental principle of the Federation of Gay Games that all activities conducted under its auspices shall be inclusive in nature and that no individual shall be excluded from participating on the basis of sexual orientation, gender, race, religion, nationality, ethnic origin, political belief(s), athletic/artistic ability, physical challenge, age, or health status.

-September 2021: The Federation of Gay Games (FGG) and Gay Games 11 Hong Kong 2023 (GGHK) jointly release their updated Gender Policy to make the Games more inclusive.
+August 2022: The Federation of Gay Games (FGG) released the updated Gender Policy to make the Games more inclusive which will be applied in Gay Games 11 in Hong Kong and Guadalajara.
 Read the policy here